 Some of these springs we’ve listed are in remote locations and therefore have WG54 coordinates rather than addresses.
 To locate these on a map just copy/paste them into Google Maps or similar digital mapping service.

-Here’s a starter list of six special places for a soak, brought to you by Ben Love, author of Wild Guide Scandinavia:
+Here’s a starter list of six best hot springs in Iceland for a social place to soak, brought to you by Ben Love, author of Wild Guide Scandinavia:

 Mývatn Nature Baths